1,800-year-old geometric patterned mosaic found in Turkey’s Pergamon

-A geometric patterned floor mosaic was unearthed during the excavations carried out around the Red Basilica in the ancient city of Pergamon, which is on the UNESCO World Heritage List.
+A geometric patterned floor mosaic was unearthed during the excavations carried out around the Red Basilica in Pergamon, an ancient city in western Turkey listed as a UNESCO World Heritage site.
 The artifact is estimated to be from the second-third centuries A.D.

 Pergamon is located 26 kilometers (16 miles) from the present coastline of the Aegean Sea and northwest of the Bergama district in Izmir province.
 While the ancient site draws local and foreign tourists with its monumental ruined temple called Red Basilica, or Red Courtyard, Acropolis (settlement especially a citadel, built upon an area of elevated ground) and Asclepeion (healing temple), the Directorate of Bergama Museum sustains archaeological digs and drilling works in the region.